Karen Sussan is now an EMDR Certified Therapist™

 Complimentary consultation available by phone.

-Chocolate all the way!
-My motto is: “If it’s not chocolate, it’s not worth it!”
 The pet choices in my life have been sorely limited given my living situation.
 So, while hypothetically I believe I am a dog person, I have discovered to my surprise that I like cats, especially the one in my family, Dylan.

 I don’t think people who seek help are weak.
 On the contrary, I think it is a sign of strength to ask for help when you know you need it.
 I think it also takes courage to seek help.
 Everyone needs help now and then.
 In our work together, I’ll help you explore and identify your strengths and how to use them to reduce the influence of the problems you are facing.